gfodor/p2pcf/INSTALL.md

 ![image](https://user-images.githubusercontent.com/220020/181831397-54f780ca-9ac5-4265-8254-d606c1178760.png)

 6. Your worker is now deployed and ready to be used.
-Hit the URL to your worker to make sure it's working:
+Hit the URL to your worker (under `Routes`) to make sure it's working:

 ![image](https://user-images.githubusercontent.com/220020/181832545-e5306fa4-b408-41e0-be07-027dc4eeab41.png)